 10) Christmas memory tracker (FREE printable)

 I’ve created a fun and free printable that you can simply download, print and use to document your holiday memories.
 Either help your child or allow them to independently fill out the form.
 The form includes prompts such as “one nice thing you did this year” or “one goal for next year”.
 After filling out the form, take a picture of your child holding it.
 Be sure to repeat every year for a fun and unique way to look back on the years!
-Click here for a direct link to print the form.

 There you have it– ten fun ways to document your holiday memories for this year and years to come.
 Don’t let the holidays pass you by this year without choosing at least one way to document YOUR memories.
 A little work now will result in endless joy for ages!